Wimius P28 Projector Review

 Whatever the case, the point is it looked really good and was hard to find any real faults in this area.

-Black levels I thought were definitely adequate (in fact better than some TV’s I’ve seen) but they definitely weren’t reference level black.
+Black levels I thought were definitely adequate (in fact better than some TV’s I’ve seen) but they weren’t reference level black.

 Dark scenes looked appropriately dark and levels weren’t too elevated, but it wasn’t the darkest I’ve ever seen.
 Still movies looked great, and for a projector it did a great job.